PaulOpu/ReactCodingChallenge/README.md

 Another improvement is the usage of an advanced table component like [material-table](https://github.com/mbrn/material-table).
 For the match table, it would have been even better if the results of both teams are shown next to each other (5:4) and not in different rows.
 I tried this before but also wanted to have a generic solution by passing columns and rows to the table component.
 Thereby, the table structure is generated on the fly.
 As an improvement, I can provide a column and row template that the table is using und that combines the results of both teams.

+Next, a [toastify](https://github.com/fkhadra/react-toastify) component could highlight the delete and add results.

+Finally, the class components can be replaced by functional components to save lines of code.
+Moreover, they have some other advantages described in this [article]https://blog.bitsrc.io/will-react-classes-get-deprecated-because-of-hooks-bb62938ac1f5).